Optimize Processes with Data Visualization

 Data Visualizations

 There has almost certainly been some kind of data visualization for as long as there has been data.
 Charts and graphs have recently become commonplace in business due to Excel spreadsheets.
 Users soon realized that visual interfaces help them understand complex information.
 Instead of manually examining a spreadsheet, they could quickly recognize the key takeaways by looking at a pie chart.
-Digital visualizations provided the finance team with a completely unique outlook on data and a game-changing method for decision-making, compared to what had previously been available.
+Digital visualizations provided the finance team with a unique outlook on data and a game-changing method for decision-making, compared to what was previously available.

 Today, visualizations have taken yet another step forward, possibly the most important yet.
 Advanced visualization features are included in today’s top financial reporting tools, which run on top of ERP and beyond the constraints of Excel.
 Such visualization tools do more than improve on what has come before; they turn the relationship between the finance team and the data on which it relies more highly than it has ever been.